 However, if you're still coming up short, you'll need to roll up your sleeves.
-This is when I break out my super sleuth hat and get creative with Google search operators.
-In majority of cases, Google information retrieval yields more results than a company's internal search.
+This is when I break out my super-sleuth hat and get creative with Google search operators.
+In the majority of cases, Google information retrieval yields more results than a company's internal search.
 If you're not familiar with search operators, read this.

 So what you'll do now is search Google, using the Google Search Operator Query "site:companywebsite.com" as your root and sprinkle in modifiers, like so: